For more details about the Stroke Riskometer app or the PreventS-MD webapp, see below. Download the app here.

 Did you know 1 in 4 people experience a stroke in their lifetime?
 Up to 80% of strokes are preventable and a tool has been developed to help you.

-Developed in collaboration with international leaders in stroke prevention, Stroke RiskometerTM app is an award winning and easy-to-use tool for measuring your individual risk of a stroke.
-The app is able to calculate your risk through evaluating a series of risk factors such as age, gender, ethnicity, lifestyle and other health factors that directly influence your likelihood of a stroke within the next five to ten years.
-The Pro version will also supply essential information on how you can reduce your chance of having a stroke and will monitor your risk as you start to modify your personal risk factors.
+Developed in collaboration with international leaders in stroke prevention, the Stroke RiskometerTM app is an award winning and easy-to-use tool for measuring your individual risk of a stroke.
+The app is able to calculate your risk through evaluating a series of risk factors such as age, gender, ethnicity, lifestyle and other health factors that directly influence your likelihood of a stroke within the next five and ten years.
+It will supply essential information on how you can reduce your chance of having a stroke and will monitor your risk as you start to modify your personal risk factors.
 The app is suitable for people aged 20 - 90+

-*The free version of the app is endorsed by
+*The free version of the app is endorsed by:

-- The World Stroke Organization
+- World Stroke Organization

-- European Stroke Organization
+- European Stroke Organisation

 - World Federation of Neurology